Mitsubishi Outlander: Sales

 Sales began in Japan by late January 2013, becoming the first SUV plug-in hybrid in the market.

 The European version was unveiled at the 2013 Geneva Motor Show.
 The European version is similar to the Japanese model except for minor adjustments to comply with EU requirements, and Mitsubishi expected an emission rating of 44 g/km.
 Retail deliveries began in Europe in October 2013, beginning in the Netherlands and followed by the Nordic countries, Sales in Australia were originally scheduled for June 2013, but began only in 2014.

 The introduction in the United States was initially scheduled for January 2014, but was delayed.
 Due to California's regulations that require a battery-monitoring unit (BMU), Mitsubishi delayed the market launch in the U.S. to mid-2017 as model year 2017.
 The BMU conducts onboard diagnosis of the Outlander's lithium-ion battery capacity and output, and it alerts the driver to possible degradation, which might affect the vehicle's emissions.

 The Outlander PHEV ranked as the world's top selling plug-in hybrid in 2014, and also as the third best-selling plug-in electric car after the all-electrics Tesla Model S and Nissan Leaf.
 Global sales totaled about 42,400 units in 2015, representing 24.6% of worldwide sales of the Outlander lineup, making the plug-in hybrid for a second year in a row the world's best-selling plug-in hybrid, and also the third top selling plug-in electric car.

 The Outlander PHEV ranked in 2014 as the top selling plug-in electric vehicle in Europe.
 During 2015, the Outlander plug-in hybrid surpassed the Leaf as the all-time top selling plug-in passenger car in Europe.
 In 2017, the Outlander PHEV topped plug-in hybrid sales in Europe, for the fifth year running.

 European sales passed the 100,000 unit milestone in January 2018, and global deliveries achieved the 150,000 unit mark in March 2018.
 The 200,000th unit milestone was attained in March 2019.
 Global sales reached 250,000 units in May 2020, and 300,000 units in January 2022.
+As of September 2024, cumulative global sales of the Outlander PHEV exceeded 370,000 units across its two generations.
 According to JATO Dynamics, the Outlander PHEV became the world's all-time best selling plug-in hybrid in December 2018.
 As of March 2019, the Outlander plug-in hybrid was available for retail sales in 50 countries.

 The following table presents retail sales and registrations for the top selling national markets by year through December 2015.